tejjaswii/DAS-Group-12/README.md

 - Performing model diagnostics and validation.

 ## Scripts
-- `GLM_Project2.qmd`: The script for conducting GLM analysis on the cleaned data.
+- `Formal_Analysis.qmd`: The script for conducting GLM analysis on the cleaned data.

 ## Results
 The results folder contains: